 Find out more about our duty to refer.

 This video gives you a quick look at the services available for people who find themselves homeless or at risk of homelessness in Dacorum.

 Your housing options

-The Housing Advice and Options Team are here to provide free information, assistance and specialist advice to landlords, tenants and owner occupiers to help keep you in your home or to help you find an alternative.
+The Homeless Prevention Team is here to provide free information, assistance and specialist advice to landlords, tenants and owner occupiers to help keep you in your home or to help you find an alternative.

 To get an idea of your next steps based upon your personal circumstances, please use our self-service tool on the Moving with Dacorum site.